100Worte/api-documentation/README.md

 ## Job Profile Endpoint

 The job profile endpoints are used to interact with the job profiles.
 Job profiles are used to compare the text input against the ideal values.
+The `means` field specifies the average, and the `stds` field the standard deviation of the ideal distribution.
+Where new measurements of a category land with respect to this distribution, is captured by the z-score.
+A z-score with a high absolute value indicates a deviation in that category.
+That means, either too many or too few words of that category were used, relative to the job profile.
+This is used to score aspects of the text, and make suggestions.

 ```
 {